Early Years Provision at Hartington C of E Primary School

 Settling Your Child at School

 Settling a child into a new environment may take time, however our induction programme allows children to meet staff, children and to experience school life before their start in September which helps children to settle quickly.
-You will receive an information pack from the school which includes the following necessary forms; school admissions, data protection, ethnic origin, home to school agreement, use of images permission slip and an application for pupil premium funding.
+You will receive an information pack from the school which includes the following necessary forms; school admissions, data protection, home to school agreement, use of images permission slip and an application for pupil premium funding.
 Please fill these in and return to school.
 There will also be information on organising a pre -school visit for your child prior to their induction week in school.
 These visits will take place either at home or within your child’s pre-school setting or both and will be decided by both parents and the school.
 These visits are undertaken by the Early Years class teacher or the Early Years teaching assistant.
 These visits have a number of advantages and benefits:

 - Parents/guardians can ask question about school in a more relaxed and personal situation.